stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

         },
         "image": {
             "type": "string",
             "description": "A URI pointing to a resource with mime type image/* representing the asset to which this token represents.
-Consider making any images at a width between 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive."
+Consider making any images at a width between 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive.
+If the token represents a media file of different mime-type or of higher quality defined in property 'raw_media_file_uri', then this image should be used as preview image like a cover for music, or an low-res image."
         },
         "attributes": {
             "type": "array",